TraeDungy/RoyaltyX/README.md

 - **Centralized Revenue Tracking**: Monitor all your income streams in one place
 - **Advanced Analytics**: Understand your performance with detailed insights and trends
+- **AI-Powered Insights**: Receive automated highlights from your data
 - **Content Management**: Organize and track your digital assets efficiently
 - **Subscription Management**: Flexible pricing plans that grow with your business
 - **Multi-Platform Integration**: Connect with major platforms and services